robsim378/sysc_3303_project/README.md

 - Updated Elevator States unit tests
 - Updated sequence and class UML diagrams

+Iteration 4:
+- Added fault detection and handling to Elevator subsystem
+- Helped with functional testing and debugging

 ### Khalid Merai
 Iteration 1:
  - created the JUnit test classes for the Scheduler,requestData and Elevator